fabricegeib/next-13/README.md

 If you export a function called getStaticProps (Static Site Generation) from a page, Next.js will pre-render this page at build time using the props returned by getStaticProps

+You should use getStaticProps if:

+- The data required to render the page is available at build time ahead of a user’s request
+- The data comes from a headless CMS
+- The page must be pre-rendered (for SEO) and be very fast — getStaticProps generates HTML and JSON files, both of which can be cached by a CDN for performance
+- The data can be publicly cached (not user-specific).
+This condition can be bypassed in certain specific situation by using a Middleware to rewrite the path.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: